MylesBartlett/diffusion-app/README.md

-A simple app for sampling from pretrained stable-diffusion (text-to-image) models using HuggingFace's Diffusers library.
+A simple CLI app for sampling from pretrained stable-diffusion (text-to-image) models using HuggingFace's Diffusers library.